micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - value: what is the benefit
 - outcome: success criteria to consider the user story delivered

-Specifically, there are usually three key user stories related to data science work
+Specifically, there are usually three key categories user stories related to data science work
 - data wrangling: collect the data required.
 User: data scientist.
-Value: capability
+Value: able to utilise the data
 - exploratory data analysis: analyse the data to understand how to use it.
-Use
+User: data scientist.
+Value: clarity about what to do with the data
+- data modelling: build a machine learning model.
+User: data engineer.
+Value: have a machine model to be deployed as a tool

+Ultimately, the tool is automatically running the machine learning model and advising the end user about an action to take.

+To ensure consistency and avoid communication gaps, a solution is to define a quality checklist for each type of user stories.

 ## Conclusions